Medicinal plants for hypothyroidism

 Among the possible natural treatments we can point out:

-- Walnuts.(Juglans regia, Juglans cinerea, Juglans nigra) Walnuts, especially the green nuts contain, contain components that stimulate the production of thyroid hormones.
+Walnuts.(Juglans regia, Juglans cinerea, Juglans nigra) Walnuts, especially green nuts, contain components that stimulate the production of thyroid hormones.
 (Decoction of 4 nuts per liter of water for 20 minutes.
 Drink two cups daily.
 Eat fresh nuts or nut oils used raw in salads)

 - Forskolin: This is an extract from the plant Coleus forskohlii that activates the production of the enzyme adenylate cyclase which, in turn, stimulates the production of many body hormones, including thyroid.
 (The normal diet is usually about 100 mg daily divided into two doses.
 (It is incompatible with antihypertensive drugs)